SEPTA Route 56: History

 In March 1941, the line was re-equipped with PCC cars, which provided all trolley service until 1992.

+In the 1970s, trolley operation on route 56 was suspended for almost five years (with buses serving the route), from late 1975 – as a result of a fire at Woodland Carhouse in October 1975 – until June 1980.

 Route 56 was suspended as a trolley in 1992, and replaced by bus service, along with Route 23.
 During 1994, fan trips were provided by Brill Built #8534 & Kawasaki LRV #9111 trolleys, revealing dedicated lanes on Erie, such as the right-of-way on Toronto's 512 St. Clair line.
 In 1997, SEPTA attempted to make this suspension permanent, but cancelled the proposal after public outcry from commuters.
 As of 2009, all buses are compliant with the Americans with Disabilities Act of 1990, and contain bicycle racks.
 "Night Owl" service is also available.
 In 2014, SEPTA general manager Joe Casey stated in an interview that there are currently no plans to restore trolley routes 23 and 56 due to the need to address SEPTA's backlog of deferred State of Good Repair projects for the system.
 However, SEPTA's Subway-Surface Trolley replacement project will include studying the possibility of restoring route 56 as well as routes 23 and 45 to light rail.